The grades aren't too steep, but if they are, just turn around and rip the singletrack back to the Corrals. Fun factor 10 on all parts.

 This trail is what Bend used to be prior to being developed.
 There are open meadows, vistas of Payette Lake, mellow grades and deer and elk all around.
 The trail borders and enters into the USFS land periodically, but mainly stays on IDL lands on the rim above the lake.

 There are a few rock gardens on the way down...all do-able for the more experienced riders, but also an easy walk-around for anyone else.
-There is also a luge-track just before connecting the lollipop loop back.
+There is also a luge-track descent to the creek crossing.
 Let it fly!

 Need to Know

-From McCall, drive north on Hwy 55 approximately a mile after Pueblo Lindo restaurant on the north side of the road.
-Turn right on Brundage Lookout Road- FS Road 451.
+Drive north on Hwy 55 approximately a mile after Pueblo Lindo restaurant on the north side of the road.
+Turn right on Brundage Lookout Road - FS Road 451.
 Go approximately 1.5 miles to an obvious trailhead with log fencing.
 This is usually called "the corrals" and is also a trailhead for the Bear Basin trail area.
 Bear Basin is also a great way to spend a few hours on some of the best singletrack in the valley.
 Park here.

 History & Background